rdubar/deliver-game/data/rules.md

 ### *or Every Van For Themselves...*
 Experience all the thrills of being a delivery driver, battling with traffic, customers, huge corporations and faceless AI systems, all from the comfort of your own home!
 ## Rules of the Game
+* Download and print the gameboard.
+Choose an item to represent each player
+* Use a size sided dice, or use the webapp to choose a random number from 1-6 for you.
+* Either choose items to respresent Stars and "Luck Break" tokens, or keep a written note.
 * Each player starts at the Depot on the game board.
 * Each player throws one six sided dice, the highest throw goes first.
 * Each player throws the dice, and moves forward that number of spaces, then takes a card.